Smart2Pay/OWASP-XML-Reports-Transform/README.md

 ## Use

-Open the OWASP XML report file in a Mozilla / EDGE.
+Open the OWASP XML report file in Mozilla / EDGE.
 Enjoy.